Meet the Staff

 Communications & Operations Manager

 Kaelen received his Arts and Entertainment Management Diploma from Capilano University in North Vancouver and now resides in Saskatoon as the Program Manager for SaskMusic.
 He manages the export and professional development of Saskatchewan music industry individuals.
 Kaelen’s been actively involved in the Canadian music industry for the past 14 years as a musician, manager, production manager, promoter, and music publisher.
 He currently runs his own music publishing company called Kmusic Publishing and is a promoter representative for Live Nation.
-He is also a jury member for various music organizations and currently sits on the board for: Saskatchewan Arts Alliance, BreakOut West (Conference Committee), and 2017 Canadian Country Music Awards Host Committee.
+He is also a jury member for various music organizations and currently sits on the board for: Saskatchewan Arts Alliance, BreakOut West (Conference Committee), and the 2017 Canadian Country Music Awards Host Committee.

 Program & Education Coordinator

-Ben Valiaho grew up working within the Regina music community and is excited to keep developing his skills and supporting Saskatchewan artists in his new position at SaskMusic.
+Ben grew up working within the Regina music community and is excited to keep developing his skills and supporting Saskatchewan artists in his position at SaskMusic.
 Ben first got his start working in the industry as producer and volunteer host at 91.3FM CJTR Regina Community Radio over ten years ago, and still hosts two radio shows at Regina Community Radio.
-Ben sits as Vice President on the Board of Regina Community Radio and also Chair of the Promotions Committee.
+Ben sits as current President on the Board of Regina Community Radio and also Chair of the Executive Committee.
 His commitment to music continues within the halls of the University of Regina as he is in the process of finishing up a MA in Interdisciplinary Studies with a focus in live performance.
-While attending the university, Ben is also Research Assistant at the Interactive Media & Performances Labs teaching workshops and hosting community hours for those who want to learn how to make electronic music, scratch records, or record.
+While attending the university, Ben was also Research Assistant at the Interactive Media & Performances Labs teaching workshops and hosting community hours for those who want to learn how to make electronic music, scratch records, or record.
 Ben has been a turntablist for over ten years and hosts a monthly DJ night, some video game twitch streaming, old skool Games Workshop fan as well as DJing a number of events in and around Regina.